prochazkaml/game-and-watch-bootloader/README.md

 - [ ] Main executable compression
 - [ ] File compression
 - [ ] Support homebrew which use the GWLoader's file access functions
+- [ ] Modify Retro Go so that it loads data using the GWLoader